Spikeysanju/Einsen/README.md

 <details open> <summary> When was project Einsen started? </summary>

-> 🎯 Productivity Mental Models I actually I started working on this idea 6 months before founding `Einsen app` (April 2021).
+> 🎯 I started working on this idea 6 months before founding `Einsen app` (April 2021).
 The idea was exploring `mental models` + `productivity tips` to achieve your `goals`.
 I tried to test the idea with `Productivity` & `Time Management Trackers` .
 So I built `initial MVP`..

 </details>

 <details> <summary> Where can I find the research process for Einsen app?</summary>

-> The biggest lesson I learned while designing this was that, I need to be `focused` & `working relentlessly` on the same project, to get the right flow of thought & complete it.
+> 📝 The biggest lesson I learned while designing this was that, I need to be `focused` & `working relentlessly` on the same project, to get the right flow of thought & complete it.
 Each `iteration` led to more `insights` on improving the design, `solving problems` for users.
 You can find the link for 📝 Design Process [here](https://www.figma.com/file/dbEZWjbmog9vYtsZx08fFM/Einsen) & 🎨 Figma Designs [here](https://www.figma.com/file/s0jhjixtXtOZmmIyHIN3Yy/Einsen?node-id=0%3A1)

 </details>

 <details> <summary> What is the future goals of this project Einsen? </summary>

-> For each week I will be implementing some new cool features for this application.
+> 🦄 For each week I will be implementing some new cool features for this application.
 Here are some of the amazing features you will come to expect from this platform :point_down:

 - `Due Date` for each task
 - `Recurring task`